tyedem/Books-Recommendation-System/README.md

 ![counts](Images/counts.png)

 ## Histogram - Ratings Count

+Exploring the density of the book ratings count:

 ![histogram-ratings-count](Images/histo1.png)

 ## Histogram - Average Rating

+Exploring the average rating score.
+You'll notice there are peaks where books are rated from 5-10.

 ![histogram-average-rating](Images/histo2.png)

 ## Histogram - Ratings Average and Count Joint Plot

+This joint plot shows a clear description over where the distribution of the ratings count lies.
+Each dot represents a book and you can see the vast majority of the average book rating lies in the score of 8 zone.

 ![joint-histogram](Images/joint-histo.png)